osmandvc/react-upload-control/packages/core/README.md

 > ⚠️ **Early Release Notice:** This library is in active development!
 While it's already battle-tested and production-ready, we're working on comprehensive documentation and additional features.
 The current docs provide basic usage - stay tuned for in-depth guides, examples, and advanced customization options coming soon!

-React Upload Control is a free and open-source file uploader library designed for modern React applications.
+React Upload Control is a free, lightweight and open-source file uploader library designed for modern React applications.
 This library is crafted to provide a high-quality developer experience (DX), making it easy to use for simple file uploads while offering extensive customization options for advanced use cases.

 - 🚀 **Modern Stack:** Built with React 18+ and TypeScript for type-safe development
 - 📁 **Drag & Drop:** Intuitive file uploading with visual feedback and validation
+- 📋 **File Management:** Drag-to-reorder capability for organizing user uploads in a specific order
 - 📷 **Camera Integration:** Capture photos directly from your device's camera
-- 📋 **File Management:** Drag-to-reorder capability for organizing user uploads in a specific order
 - 💻 **Developer Experience:** Simple API with comprehensive TypeScript support and documentation
 - 🌐 **Internationalization:** Built-in i18n support for multiple languages (currently English and German)
 - 🎨 **Beautiful UI:** Modern, responsive design powered by Tailwind CSS